abhishekarya1/Hash-Define-myNotes/content/java/more-oop.md

 Child c2 = p;		 // error (can't cast from super type to subtype even if object is Child's)

-Child c3 = (Child)p; // explicit cast to subtype; p is Child's object only, but stored in ref of Parent, that's why this explicit cast works otherwise error
+Child c3 = (Child)p; // explicit cast to subtype; p is Child's object only, but stored in ref of Parent, that's why this explicit cast works otherwise compiler error

-// a ClassCastException is thrown at runtime if they're not compatible and explicit cast is used like in the above example
+// a ClassCastException is thrown at runtime if they're NOT COMPATIBLE and explicit cast is used like in the below example Object i = Integer.valueOf(42);
+String s = (String) i;            // ClassCastException thrown here

-// compiler throws error on unrelated type casts like in the below example class Foo{ }
+// compiler throws error on UNRELATED type casts like in the below example class Foo{ }

 class Bar{